 Registration is a two-step process.
 Registration is completed by the Webelos leader or unit leadership.

 The troops host the packs.
 The cost of the meals for the weekend is established by your host troop.

-Part 1: RSVP: Every unit needs to RSVP by January roundtable to let the event staff if you are attending.
+Step 1: RSVP: Every unit needs to RSVP by August roundtable to let the event staff if you are attending.
 Estimated numbers are provided to the council so the district can reserve the appropriate number of campsites and program areas for the event.